 Hajimemashite.
 (Haruto) to moshimasu.
 Kochira koso yoroshikuonehaishimasu.

-Remember to also reply with your name and add the こちらこそ (Kochira Koso) as it conveys the sense that it is also a good thing for you to get to know that person.
+Remember to also respond with your name and add こちらこそ (Kochira Koso) since it conveys the sense that it is also something good for you to meet that person.

 Young businessman helps a businesswoman

-When you want to say that no matter what, you'll be there
+When you want to say that regardless of the situation, you will be there

-When meeting a new employee in the company or who will be part of your team, you usually also make use of Yoroshiku Onegaishimasu, let's see an example.
+When meeting a new employee in the company or who will be part of your team, it is also common to use Yoroshiku Onegaishimasu; let’s see an example.

-The sentence is: Maybe I can cause you some trouble, but don't forget that you can always count on me.
+The phrase is: I might cause you some trouble, but don’t forget that you can always count on me.

 今後いろいろご迷惑をお掛けするかもしれませんが、よろしくお願いします